electrikmilk/cherrilang.org/language/best-practices.md

 ## Small Shortcut File Size

+Notes on reducing the action count and file size of compiled Shortcuts.

 ### Use constants

 Using constants when applicable allows you to reference the output of an action instead of assigning it to a variable.
 For every variable you never mutate the value of, you can reduce your Shortcut by 1 action.
 This is not a lot if you have one variable, but it adds up the more variables you add to a Shortcut.